Our Founder

 I still travel a lot but home is now North Oxfordshire, where I live with Clemmie, our two boys and a growing ménage of animals.

-As advocates for a slower future we passionately believe in a more thoughtful, more considered approach to travel.
+We believe in a more thoughtful, more considered approach to travel.